In this article can find details about how to create, test, schedule and launch your email campaigns.

 Deleting and restoring emails

 When you delete an email, it is not fully deleted but moved to a different folder internally.
 If the deleted email has already been launched, very little changes; the images in the email will still be downloaded and the links will still work and be tracked, including the online version and unsubscribe.
-The email will not be listed on the Email Campaigns or Email Analysis pages but can still be found if you use the advanced filter options and change the status to Deleted.

 Creating a campaign from a template